 As part of the power purchase agreement, the Town receives 1 net metering credit for each kilowatt-hour of electricity generated by the solar array and received by Eversource over the course of the 20-year lease.
 These credits are applied to the electric bill received by the Town, thereby reducing how much money is spent on electricity used by the municipality and saving tax dollars.

-Ameresco established a live-monitoring site, so interested residents can track the energy being produced, as well as the environmental impact equivalents.
-To visit the site, please follow this link, or observe below.
+Ameresco established a live-monitoring site, so residents interested in seeking the amount of energy produced over a time period can track it, as well as the environmental impact equivalents.
+To visit the site, please follow this link.

 Clouds & Wind vs. No Clouds